geneleaf/docs.geneleaf/Glossary.rst

     chromosome
         Discrete physical structures inside a cell nucleus that consist of proteins and DNA organized into genes.

-    Clinical Genomics Service
-        The clinical genomics service (CGS) is a testing service established by SHC, SCH and the Stanford School of Medicine to provide diagnostic genetic testing for patients with heretibale disorders of indeterminate cause, based on genomic testing (e.g., exome sequencing, whole genome sequencing).

     clone
         An identical copy of a DNA sequence or entire gene; one or more cells derived from and identical to a single ancestor cell OR to isolate a gene or specific sequence of DNA.